oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_mobile_number.md

 ---

 **Expected Result:**
-- The system accepts the phone number
+- The system accepts the mobile number
 - A verification code is sent to the provided mobile number
 - User proceeds to the next step or sees a confirmation message